-Edge Hill University’s robot, Robbie, has become a soap fan after watching episodes of Emmerdale to learn about dementia.
+Edge Hill University's Robbie the Robot becomes a soap fan after watching Emmerdale to learn about dementia

 Robbie has watched over 13 episodes of the popular soap featuring the storyline of dementia sufferer Ashley Thomas.